- What Is Performance Lab Sleep?

 What Is Performance Lab Sleep?

 Sleep is made by Performance Lab and comes in capsule form.
-Performance Lab has a variety of amazing supplements made for daily relief, including Performance Lab Flex and Performance Lab Prebiotic.
+Performance Lab has a variety of amazing supplements made for daily relief, including Performance Lab Flex, Performance Lab Omega-3, and Performance Lab Prebiotic.
 As you can likely imagine, Performance Lab Sleep is designed to enhance your sleep cycles and allow your body to naturally heal, repair, and rest itself for what lies ahead.

 One of the things I really enjoy about Performance Lab supplements is how simple they keep the formulas.
 You’ll only find three ingredients in each capsule — Magnesium+, Montmorency Tart Cherry, and L-Tryptophan — which we will go over shortly.
 With minimal ingredients, if you’re new to supplements or are extra careful about what you’re putting in your body, Performance Lab Sleep is perfect for you.